-This state legislation would helpfully supplement, but not overlap with, the recently enacted federal law, The Puppies Assisting Wounded Service Members for Veterans Therapy Act, known as PAWS.6 PAWS requires the U.S. Department of Veterans Affairs ("DVA") to establish a five-year pilot program to provide veterans diagnosed with post-traumatic stress disorder service dogs and training to benefit from having them to.
-It also requires the Secretary of the DVA to provide "commercially available veterinary insurance" for each dog provided to any veteran who is provided a dog under this law.
-Tunlike the federal PAWS law, the proposed state legislation is not limited to service dogs but also includes emotional support dogs.
+This state legislation would helpfully supplement, but not overlap with, the recently enacted federal law, The Puppies Assisting Wounded Service Members for Veterans Therapy Act, known as PAWS.5 PAWS requires the U.S. Department of Veterans Affairs ("DVA") to establish a five-year pilot program to provide veterans diagnosed with post-traumatic stress disorder service dogs and training to benefit from having them to.
+It also requires the Secretary of the DVA to provide "commercially available veterinary insurance" for each dog provided to any veteran who is provided a dog under this law.6 Unlike the federal PAWS law, the proposed state legislation is not limited to service dogs but also includes emotional support dogs.

 The Committee on Animals and the Law commends the legislature for recognizing the specific needs of veterans diagnosed with PTSD and/or TBI.
 We note that emotional support animals are not restricted to dogs in other contexts, and that they may include many different animal species that provide comfort for the person in need of support.
-Should this bill become law, we would respectfully request that future consideration be given to including additional animals as emotional support animals.
+Should this bill become law, future consideration might be given to including additional animals as emotional support animals to provide an even greater benefit to those veterans who would benefit from their use.

-For the foregoing reasons, the Committee on Animals and the Law SUPPORTS this legislation.
+For the foregoing reasons, the Committee on Animals and the Law SUPPORTS the passage and enactment of this legislation.